 Remember that Celtic sacred groves were off limits to all but the solemnly initiated Druidic priests.
 Much the same is true of the unconscious mind.
 Only a person who has suffered the agonies of integrating irrupting unconscious contents has any real grasp of what lies buried in the unconscious.
 Only someone knowledgeable in the structure of the psyche and the proper relationship between ego and the unconscious can function as a unified whole.

 Individuation, as Jung noted, is not for everyone.
-We all partake of the quintessence for the simple reason that we all have unconscious minds.
+We all partake of the quintessence for the obvious reason that we all have unconscious minds.
 We all make use of the philosopher’s stone in the simple sense of being intuitive or drawing on associative thinking.
 Mithraism’s Flame Everlasting burns in even the most humble among us.
 However, the other aspect of the Hermetic tradition, the transformation of the alchemist him- or herself is reserved for those willing and able to endure the excoriating rigours and gruelling hardships of Jung’s individuation process.
 In this sense, only the initiated may actually enter the sacred grove.

 - The Inner Nag vs. Inner Wisdom (thomascotterill.wordpress.com)